avwilliams1995/ScopeLabs/README.md

 # Project Title
 Scope Labs Take Home Assessment

-# Frontend - React.js/Typescript and Tailwind
+# Frontend - React.js/Typescript and Tailwind CSS
 # Backend - Node.js/Express.js
 # Design - Created a Figma (in root folder), but did not spend too much time on it since I was on a bit of a time crunch.

 ## Overview

 This is a web application that allows users to create, comment on, and watch educational videos.
 For a user, they are given the opportunity to create posts, edit posts, view and comment on posts, and view videos.
-The application is mobile friendly as well, enabling users from both web and mobile to use the app.
+The application is mobile friendly as well, enabling users to have an enjoyable experience from both desktop and mobile.

 ## Features